-- 1. Base Bid: Existing to remain. - 2.
-Alternate: After Plumbing Prime Contractor removes and replaces the bathtub within standard unit 517 of the Bernice Crawley High Rise, the General Contractor shall patch to match an area of 250 sq inches at each side or a total of 500 square inches of drywall walls adjacent to the tub, provide filler within the 2" x 60" width to provide a smooth and warrantable subfloor for new LVT finish.
+- 1. Base Bid: After Plumbing Prime Contractor removes and replaces the bathtub within standard unit 517 of the Bernice Crawley High Rise, the General Contractor shall patch to match an area of 250 sq inches at each side or a total of 500 square inches of drywall walls adjacent to the tub, provide filler within the 2" x 60" width to provide a smooth and warrantable subfloor for new LVT finish. - 2.
+Alternate: Delete additional drywall work and flooring work above, since tub will remain.